Computer Science in Cars Symposium

 Conference Date: November 30th, 2021

-The Technical University of Ingolstadt has promoted the research and development in the field of safe autonomous driving with their dedicated department in Autonomous Vehicle Engineering and prove to be a great location for our conference.
-They are our proud hosts for CSCS-2021.
+The Technical University of Ingolstadt is active in the research and development of safe autonomous driving with their dedicated department Center of Automotive Research on Integrated Safety Systems and Measurement Area (CARISSMA) and prove to be a great location for our conference.

 Technische Hochschule Ingolstadt

-The program of the conference along with information from our new keynote speakers will be available here soon.
+The complete program of the conference along with all information about our keynote speakers will be available soon.